-Autumn is fully underway as the sun starts to set earlier and the temperature drops but that doesn’t mean there’s little fun to be had.
-With awesome events such as Oktoberfest and Halloween taking place this month, it means we needn’t have to stay indoors- after all, we’ve got a bit of making up to do after last year!
+Autumn is underway; the sun is starting to set earlier and the temperature is dropping, but that doesn’t mean there’s little fun to be had.
+With awesome events such as Oktoberfest and Halloween taking place this month, it means we needn’t have to stay indoors.
 Plus, October is bursting with exhibitions and performances for you to indulge in, let alone the food and drink.
 So, without further ado, here’s our guide to the best things to do in Bristol to make for an epic October.

-1. Celebrate Oktoberfest with schnitzels and steins at Klosterhaus
+3. Celebrate Oktoberfest with schnitzels and steins at Hoptoberfest

 4. Sip on a warming mug of delicious hot chocolate